IBM/aspera-cli/docs/README.erb.md

   If a specific type is required, it can be specified using the `@json:` or `@ruby:` syntax.
   For example, `--a.b.c=1` is equivalent to `--a=@json'{"b":{"c":1}}'`.
   This allows specifying nested keys directly on the command line using a concise **dot-separated** syntax.
+- **Cummulative Hashes**:
+  When an option of type `Hash` is set, the value is deep-merged to an existing or default value.
+  Setting to `@none:` is equivalent to setting to `@json:{}`, i.e. an empty `Hash`.
+  This can be used to start from an empty value, and not used existing default value.

 Example: